smjonas/JPlag/languages/scxml/README.md

-# EMF metamodel language module
+## SCXML language module

-The EMF metamodel language module allows the use of JPlag with metamodel submissions.
+This language module enables the use of JPlag with SCXML submissions.
-It is based on the EMF API.

-### EMF specification compatibility
-This module is based on the EMF dependencies available on maven central.
-These might not be the newest versions of EMF.
-For details, the [JPlag aggregator pom](https://github.com/jplag/JPlag/blob/263e85e544152cc8b0caa3399127debb7a458746/pom.xml#L84-L86).
+It works by first parsing the XML files using a SAX parser and transforming them into an intermediate Java object structure.
+The tokens are extracted by iterating over this structure.

 ### Token Extraction

-For the token extraction, we visit the containment tree of the metamodel and extract tokens for certain metamodel elements based on their metaclass.
-In this module, we extract tokens based on a [handcrafted token set](https://github.com/jplag/JPlag/blob/master/languages/emf-metamodel/src/main/java/de/jplag/emf/MetamodelTokenType.java).
-Note that not for all concrete metaclasses tokens are extracted. `EFactory`, `EGenericType`, and `EObject` are ignored.
-Moreover, for some metaclasses, multiple token types are extracted.
-Finally, some references are also used for token extraction.
+There are two token extraction strategies available: the SimpleStatechartTokenGenerator and the DynamicStatechartTokenGenerator.

+The SimpleStatechartTokenGenerator extracts tokens by recursively traversing the Statechart object, using the elements outlined in the [SCXML specification](https://www.w3.org/TR/scxml).
+The DynamicStatechartTokenGenerator utilizes a larger token set and extracts tokens based on the attributes of the StatechartElement, for example extracting a `PARALLEL_STATE` token for the State object if it is parallel.

-### Usage
+## Usage

-To use this module, add the `-l emf-metamodel` flag in the CLI, or use a `JPlagOption` object set to `LanguageOption.EMF` in the Java API as described in the usage information in the [readme of the main project](https://github.com/jplag/JPlag#usage) and [in the wiki](https://github.com/jplag/JPlag/wiki/1.-How-to-Use-JPlag).
+To use the new module, add the `-l scxml` flag in the CLI.

-### More Info
-More information can be found in the paper [*"Token-based Plagiarism Detection for Metamodels" (MODELS-C'22)*](https://dl.acm.org/doi/10.1145/3550356.3556508).
-A short summary can be found on [Kudos](https://www.growkudos.com/publications/10.1145%25252F3550356.3556508/reader).